miaochengshi/miaochengshi.github.io/_pages/cv.md

 optimizing and supervisory control of networked discrete event systems.

 * B.S. in Automation, **Nanjing Tech University**, 2015
   * Ranking: 1/60.
-(Recommended to Tongji University for Ph.
-D.)
+(Recommended to Tongji University for Ph.D.)
   * Major in Automation.
 Awarded for Excellent Bachelor Degree Thesis of Jiangsu Province.